SebastianRzk/Looksyk/Readme.md

 1. Run the script `bash build.sh` (this will build the frontend and backend, and requires `npm` and `cargo`)
 2. The application is now in the `target` folder
 3. (Optional) Create a shortcut icon `sh create_desktop_shortcut.sh`
 4. Start the application.
-Use the created shortcut or run `./looksyk` in the `target` folder.
-You can instrument the application with the arguments `--port` and `--graph-location` to change the port and the graph location.
+Use the created shortcut or run `./application-wrapper/looksyk` in the `target` folder.
+You can instrument the application with the arguments `--port` and `--graph-location` to change the port and the graph location, and with `--title` to change the title.
 5. The application is now available at `http://localhost:8989` (or the configured port)

 ### Running different looksyk graphs at the same time (with different ports)

 You can use the `create_desktop_shortcut.sh` script to create a shortcut with a different port and graph location.
-Or you can run the application with the arguments `--port` and `--graph-location` manually.
+Or you can run the application with the arguments `--port`, `--graph-location` and `--title` manually.

 ### Development Build